ptabasso2/oteljavalab/section03/README.md

 * Each `span` is given a **name**
 * The span gets started via the `startSpan()` method.
 * each `span` must be finished by calling its `end()` method and this happens inside a scope.
 * For a basic setup, you might choose the OTLP protocol to send the various observability signals (Traces, logs, metrics).
-It is a versatile protocol and supported by many backends.
+It is an adaptable protocol and supported by many backends.

 ## Adding the sdk to the project